-We are a community of people on a shared journey of life and Faith.
-We are committed to inclusivity, to being a place of welcome, safety, love, and respect for all persons regardless of age, station, economics, color, sexual orientation, or any of the categories the world constructs to segregate or alienate people from people.
-In this place, we celebrate that we are all children of the same God and thus are all sisters and brothers to each other.
+We are a community of people on a shared journey of life and faith.
+We are committed to inclusivity, to being a place of welcome, safety, love, and respect for people of every age, station in life, economic status, color, sexual orientation, or category the world constructs to segregate or alienate people from each other.
+In this place, we celebrate that we are all children of the same God and thus are siblings to each other.

-We believe in God, God’s love, God’s unconditional grace, and God’s claim upon our lives.
-We believe that God’s nature is revealed in a plethora of ways, but especially through the life and teachings of Jesus.
-We believe that God’s love and Christ’s example can help us be more than we could be on our own: more authentic, more empowered, more caring, more purposeful, more fulfilled, more at peace, and more joyous.
+We believe God’s nature is revealed in many ways, but especially through the life and teachings of Jesus.
+We believe God’s love and Christ’s example can help us be more than we can be on our own: more authentic, empowered, caring, purposeful, fulfilled, at peace, and joy-filled.

-We believe that we are chosen and called … Chosen to be God’s children and called to serve God’s world.
-Through worship, study, fellowship, and small groups, we feel the blessing of being chosen as God’s family.
-Through mission, outreach, and acts of love we answer God’s call to make life brighter and better for people.
-Our faith is the source of our positive thinking about God, about self, and about our uncompromising hope that the world can still become what it was created to be.
+We believe we are called to serve God’s world.
+Through worship, study, fellowship, and small groups, we help one another grow into who God created us to be.
+Through mission, outreach, and acts of love we answer God’s call to make life brighter and better for all people.
+Our faith is the source of our positive thinking about God, ourselves, and our uncompromising hope that the world can become what God created it to be.

 Marble Collegiate Church’s denominational affiliations are with The Reformed Church in America and The United Church of Christ.
 One of the oldest places of worship of the Collegiate Reformed Protestant Dutch Church of the City of New York and part of the oldest Protestant organization in North America with continuous service.
 It was organized in 1628 under the Dutch West India Company during Peter Minuit’s Governorship of New Amsterdam.
 In fact, Minuit was appointed an Elder of the church by our first minister, Jonas Michaelius.
 Please visit our History page for a complete timeline and fascinating look at Marble’s place in history.